Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 What Sportsbooks Could be Legal in Missouri?

-Because of existing relationships, we can project the operators with presences in Missouri.
+Because of existing relationships, we can project the operators that will come to Missouri.
 At present, you can legally wager at over a dozen licensed casinos.
 Some companies that own casinos in Missouri also own sports betting platforms.

 FanDuel